AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/protected-worksheet-elements.md

 ---
 description: If you protect your worksheet (by locking cells), you cannot create, edit, or refresh requests.
 Remove all protection from your worksheet before using Request Manager.
-seo-description: If you protect your worksheet (by locking cells), you cannot create, edit, or refresh requests.
-Remove all protection from your worksheet before using Request Manager.
-seo-title: Protected worksheet elements
 solution: Analytics
 title: Protected worksheet elements
 topic: Report builder